SE4 Legal Framework

 • 4.2 Accessibility:

-• 4.2 Unless strictly necessary to preserve confidentiality, all legal matters and resources are, by default, accessible to all legal team members.
+• 4.2 Unless necessary to preserve confidentiality, all legal matters and resources are accessible to all legal team members.

 • 4.3 Collaboration: